We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 The Manaslu Expedition 2026 is an exciting opportunity to climb the magnificent eight-thousander, Mount Manaslu (8,163 m / 26,763 ft), also known as the "Mountain of the Spirit."
-This climb is also popularized as the last stone before the climb to Mount Everest.
+This climb is also popularized as the last stone before the ascend to Mount Everest.

 The adventure starts with a scenic ride from Kathmandu to Soti Khola, and then continues with a Trek through the Budhi Gandaki Valley, beautiful forests, and isolated mountain villages to reach Sama Gaun, which is the entry point to Manaslu Base Camp.